youlovezac/Chess-CIS208/README.md

 This github repository was created to contain the code of the CIS 208 C++ Chess project.

+chess.vcxproj is for Visual Studio 2010.
+chess.vcproj is for Visual Studio 2008.

   [Online Markdown Editor]: http://www.ctrlshift.net/project/markdowneditor/